nubenetes/awesome-kubernetes/docs/devops.md

 * [devops.com: 6 Signs You’re Doing DevOps Correctly](https://devops.com/6-signs-youre-doing-devops-correctly/)
 * [devopscurry.com: DevOps 2021: Market yourself with a smart and highly impressive DevOps](https://devopscurry.com/tips-to-create-a-highly-effective-devops-resume/)
 * [dzone: DevOps is not just automation! 🌟](https://dzone.com/articles/devops-is-not-only-automation) While every day we are talking about different technologies, tools, and methods under the name of DevOps, we should not forget the in-depth meaning of DevOps.
-* [deloitte.com: Culture change, not tech, is the secret to DevOps success (podcast) 🌟](https://www2.deloitte.com/us/en/pages/consulting/articles/secret-to-devops-isnt-about-tools-its-about-culture-value-and-outcomes-architecting-the-cloud-podcast-sre-site-reliability-engineering-resiliency-cloud-adoption-cloud-value-outcomes-culture-change.html) Doing DevOps right involves more than technology.
-It requires changing the organizational culture to build a joint-responsibility model based on outcomes and value.
-How companies implement that culture change will be critical in determining DevOps success.
 * [containerjournal.com: 9 Pillars of Engineering DevOps With Kubernetes](https://containerjournal.com/uncategorized/9-pillars-of-engineering-devops-with-kubernetes/)
 * [content.techgig.com: 5 Best DevOps practices for beginners](https://content.techgig.com/5-best-devops-practices-for-beginners/articleshow/81368965.cms)
 * [devops.com: 5 Steps to Successful DevOps Culture](https://devops.com/five-steps-to-successful-devops-culture)